 - transfer of tax residence from Malta to a place outside Malta except for those assets that remain effectively connected with a PE in Malta.

 In the circumstances outlined above, the taxpayer is deemed to have transferred those assets and may be considered to have derived a capital gain.
 The capital gain is calculated by reference to an amount equal to the market value of the transferred assets, at the time of exit of the assets, less their base cost for tax purposes.

 The income tax that may become chargeable on the deemed transfer becomes payable by not later than the taxpayer’s subsequent tax return date.
 This said, the payment may, in certain circumstances and subject to certain conditions, be deferred by paying it in instalments over five years.

 Incentives for inbound investment

 The Malta Enterprise Act and other related legislation provide a comprehensive package of incentives for inbound investment.
 These incentives are reserved for enterprises carrying on certain activities in Malta, mainly manufacturing activities.
-The focus is on high-value-added activities, and approval of a project’s eligibility for benefits by the Malta Enterprise may be required.
+The focus is on high-value-added activities, and pre-approval of a project’s eligibility for benefits by Malta Enterprise may be required.
 In general, eligibility does not depend on whether the company produces for the local or export markets.
 The main tax incentives include the following: